 - Auto Recovery: This is slightly different than the previous one.
-Unlike the autosave I will not save anything rather retrieves the unsaved if it is closed due to a sudden computer crash, power loss, excel not responding, etc.
+Unlike the autosave, I will not save anything; instead, retrieves the unsaved if it is closed due to a sudden computer crash, power loss, excel not responding, etc.

 Condition for Auto Recovery in Excel

-There is a condition to auto recovery in excel option.
+There is a condition to auto-recovery in an excel option.
 It only recovers saved files only.
 The workbook should have saved at least one time in the system or computer.
-If the file is saved and crashed when you open the new workbook or existing workbook it will show you Document Recovery pane on the left-hand side of the newly opened excel sheet.
+If the file is saved and crashed when you open the new workbook or existing workbook, it will show you the Document Recovery pane in excel on the left-hand side of the newly opened excel sheet.
 It will lists out all the crashed excel workbooks.

-You can select which one to recover and which one to ignore by clicking on that workbook.
+You can select which one to recover and which ones to ignore by clicking on that workbook.

-In all the excel files these two options are enabled by default.
-If you want to check and clarify follow this below steps.
+In all the excel files, these two options are enabled by default.
+If you want to check and clarify, follow these below steps.

-Step 3: Under Save on the right-hand side you see you can Auto Recovery options.
+- Step 4: Under Save on the right-hand side, you see you can Auto Recovery options.

 - Save the file in this format: We need to choose the file format here.
 We have a wide variety of file saving options.

-- Keep the last AutoRecover: This is to create a backup file if the file is closed without saving it.
+- Keep the last AutoRecover: This is to create a backup file if it is closed without saving it.

 Recover Unsaved Excel Files

-If you have worked in a file for some time and forgot to save it in the first go but closed down the workbook by accident.
-Nothing to worry my friend we can recover unsaved workbooks in excel.
-Follow below steps to recover unsaved workbooks.
+Suppose you have worked in a file for some time and forgot to save it in the first go but closed down the workbook by accident.
+Nothing to worry, my friend, we can recover unsaved workbooks in excel.
+Follow the below steps to recover unsaved workbooks.

-Step 2: Select the Open option and under this select Recent workbook.
+- Step 2: Select the Open option and under this, select a Recent workbook.

 Recover Older Versions of Excel

-Assume you are working from 5.00 PM, at 5:50 PM you have realized you have made some mistakes in the report.
-You are not aware where was the actual mistake is.
-In these cases, if the excel autorecover is at every 1 minute this will helps you.
+Assume you are working from 5.00 PM to 5:50 PM, you have realized you have made some mistakes in the report.
+You are not aware of where was the actual mistake is.
+In these cases, if the excel auto-recovery is at every 1 minute, this will helps you.

-We can recover older versions of excel workbook.
+We can recover older versions of the excel workbook.

 Recover Unsaved Work of Excel

-Note: Assume your excel autorecover is 4 minutes.
+Note: Assume your excel auto-recovery is 4 minutes.
 You started working from 4:00 PM and closed the workbook at 4:07 PM without saving it.
-By this time auto recovery would have happened one time at 4:04 PM, if you are closing the workbook at 4:07 PM means you will get the information or data only till 4:04 PM which is the latest auto recovery time.
+By this time, auto-recovery would have happened one time at 4:04 PM; if you are closing the workbook at 4:07 PM means you will get the information or data only till 4:04 PM, which is the latest auto-recovery time.
 So you will not get the data which is happened after 4:04 PM until 4:07 PM.

-- Give less time duration to get more version of back up.
+- Give less time duration to get more versions of back up.

 - In the case of large data, it will take some time to recover information every 1 minute.

-- Manage 5-minute time interval for auto recovery for large workbooks.
-For small workbooks maintain 1 minute.
+- Manage a 5-minute time interval for auto-recovery for large workbooks.
+For small workbooks, maintain 1 minute.

 This has been a guide to AutoRecover in Excel.
-Here we discuss the steps to enable the autorecover option and how to Recover Excel unsaved files, older versions of Excel with downloadable excel template.
+Here we discuss the steps to enable the auto recover option and how to Recover Excel unsaved files, older versions of Excel with a downloadable excel template.
 You may learn more about excel from the following articles –